Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 ## Getting Started

-Start by creating a `player` table to store properties such as its position and speed.
+Start by creating a `player` table to store properties such as position and speed.
 ```lua
 local player = {
 	x=0,